List – 18 Marketplaces Where You Can Buy and Sell Patents

 Worry not, they have an online auction system in place too.
 Referred to as Ocean Tomo Bid-Ask™ Market, the marketplace is available in both English and Mandarin.

-Bidding is free, but after a completed transaction, Bid-Ask charges a 10% and 15% commission split between buyer and seller respectively.
+Bidding is free, and after a completed transaction, Bid-Ask charges a 10% and 15% commission split between buyer and seller respectively.
 Everyone wins.

 The service fee is $25 for every single item, and patent owners can list their patents post sending a cheque or a money order payable to the Commissioner for patents.
 No registration required.
 That’s so obvious, isn’t it?